harelba/q/README.markdown

 ### Debian-based Linux distributions
 Debian packaing is in progress.
 In the mean time install manually.
 See the section below.

+## Overview
+Have you ever stared at a text file on the screen, hoping it would have been a database so you could ask anything you want about it?
+I had that feeling many times, and I've finally understood that it's not the _database_ that I want.
+It's the language - SQL.

+SQL is a declarative language for data, and as such it allows me to define what I want without caring about how exactly it's done.
+This is the reason SQL is so powerful, because it treats data as data and not as bits and bytes (and chars).

+The goal of this tool is to provide a bridge between the world of text files and of SQL.

+You can use this [gitter chat room](https://gitter.im/harelba/q) for contacting me directly.
+I'm trying to be available at the chat room as much as possible.

 ## Usage
 q's basic usage is very simple:`q <flags> <query>`, but it has lots of features under the hood and in the flags that can be passed to the command.